 White papers MUST be submitted through RunGrants.
-The RunGrants online registration portal opens on 29 August 2022.
-All applicants must register on the RunGrants website by 11:59 pm Eastern Time on 25 October 2022.
+The RunGrants online registration portal opens on 03 July 2023: https://dod-basicresearch.nvision.noblis.org/program/vbff.
+All applicants must register on the RunGrants websitein order to submit a white paper.
+Registration is needed to facilitate communication with the applicant, if needed. .
 Each applicant must provide the following information at the time of registration: